digital-work-lab/theses/docs/evaluation.md

 # Evaluation criteria
 {: .no_toc }

-Bachelor's and Master's theses are evaluated according to the same criteria.
+Bachelor's and Master's thesis are evaluated according to the same criteria.
 Once the **formal requirements** are met, the **main criteria** related to the process, the contribution, and the discussion are used to grade a thesis.

 A [changelog](https://github.com/digital-work-lab/theses/commits/main/docs/evaluation.md){: target="_blank"} is available for this document.